Readings and videos

 • Kenneth Jackson.
 1989.
 The baby boom and the age of the subdivision.
 Pp 146-61 in Technology and Society in Twentieth Century America.
 Belmont, CA: Wadsworth. (another historically significant era, post-petroleum–think here of the energy and resource consequences of low-density residential patterns)

 • M.J.
 Peterson.
 2008.
 “Appropriate Technology.”
 International Dimensions of Ethics Education in Science and Engineering (August).
-(A useful summary of appropriate technology as a concept and how it can be applied)
+(A useful summary of E.F.
+Schumacher’s ‘appropriate technology’ as a concept and how it can be applied.
+Schumacher coined the term and argued that high-technology was becoming a dehumanizing and nature-wrecking force)